mellow-finance/mellow-interop-bot/README.md

 - OPERATOR_PK - Private key to send transactions (required)
 - DEPLOYMENTS - Comma-separated list of deployments for which the script needs to be run (required, example: `BSC:CYC,FRAXTAL:FRAX`).
 See the `config.json` for all avaiable pairs.
+- NON_INTERACTIVE - If set to `true`, skips the interactive confirmation prompt (default: prompt enabled).